pub struct Stage { /* private fields */ }Expand description

 This does not take into consideration staged data that has not yet

-been committed with either Stage::commit
+been committed with either Stage::commit or Stage::render.

 pub fn hdr_texture(&self) -> impl Deref<Target = Texture> + '_